Ensembl/tark-dc/README.md

-# TArK Data Checks
+# Tark Data Checks

-This is a set of pytests that can be run over the TArK db to ensure that there is internal consistency within the database.
+This is a set of pytests that can be run over the Tark db to ensure that there is internal consistency within the database.

 # Requirements
 1. Python 3.6+